 - A backpack or hold all.
 At least 65 litres in capacity.
 Don’t bring a suitcase!

 - A sleeping bag.
 At least a 2 -3 season bag.
 If you are a cold sleeper then go for a 3 season.
 Mountain Warehouse have a good guide here.

 - Either a Therma Rest or a carry mat.

 - A properly waterproof jacket.
 This can range from good old fashioned oil skins to the latest and greatest Gore Tex.
 It does have to be wind and waterproof though.

 - Properly waterproof trousers.
 As above.

-- Wellies or other suitable foot ware for being aboard.
+- Wellies for being aboard.

 - Walking boots with a degree of ankle protection.
 Make sure they are well worn in before your journey.

 - Enough clothes to stay warm.
 Avoid cotton!
 It stays wet, gets heavy and gets cold.
 Jeans are not good at all.
 Synthetics or wool are much better for walking.
 And lots of thinner layers are better than one big wooly jumper.
 Ideally you should have some thermals with you and a couple of fleece tops.
 Lots of socks!